About Camas County

 Both parties must appear in person to apply, and applicants must provide valid government-issued photo identification and Social Security numbers.
 Birth and death certificates for events occurring in Camas County can be requested from the Idaho Bureau of Vital Records and Health Statistics, 450 West State Street, 1st Floor, Boise, Idaho 83702, or online through Idaho's VitalChek ordering system at https://www.idahovitalrecords.org.
 Certified copies are available only to eligible applicants as defined by Idaho Code § 39-275, including the registrant (for birth certificates), family members, legal representatives, and others with a direct and tangible interest.

-Divorce records and decrees are maintained by the Clerk of the District Court in the county where the divorce was granted; for Camas County divorces, contact the Camas County Clerk of Court at (208) 764-2242.
+Divorce records and decrees are maintained by the Clerk of the District Court in Camas County where the divorce was granted; for Camas County divorces, contact Camas County Clerk of Court for Requesters must provide valid photo identification and specify the names of parties, approximate date of the event, and their relationship to the registrant.

 Business & Licensing